sophieabby/sophieabby.github.io/_projects/3-quinones.md

 ## The QuinEvol project

-An example of study using **experimental and computational approaches** was recently [published](https://doi.org/10.1093/molbev/msad219).
+An example of study that combines **experimental and computational approaches** was recently [published](https://doi.org/10.1093/molbev/msad219).
 We show the diversity of the pathway used by *Pseudomonadota* (ex-proteobacteria) to produce ubiquinone, and at the same time explore the diversification of the flavin monooxygenase (FMO) protein family by gene transfers and duplications.

 <img src='/images/evol-UQ-FMO-mbe.png' width='600'>